scale-lab/scale-lab.github.io/pubs.markdown

 Coordinated Batching and DVFS for DNN Inference on GPU Accelerators\
 _IEEE Transactions on Parallel and Distributed Systems_

+P139.
+S. Chetoui, M. Chen, A. Golas, F. Hijaz, A. Belouchrani and S. Reda\
+Alternating Blind Identification of Power Sources for Mobile SoCs\
+_ACM/SPEC International Conference on Performance Engineering_

 ---

 ### 2021